 July 22, 2021

-The Resolve is NNEDV’s newsletter focused on policy from the perspective of the domestic violence field.
-Through The Resolve we are able to update you about how your actions directly influence what happens on Capitol Hill and its impact on survivors and advocates.
-Check out a recent issue of The Resolve below and sign up for the newsletter.
+The Resolve was NNEDV’s newsletter focused on policy from the perspective of the domestic violence field.
+Through The Resolve, we were able to update you about how your actions directly influence what happens on Capitol Hill and its impact on survivors and advocates.
+Check out a past issue of The Resolve below, and sign up for NNEDV’s emails here.

-President Biden and NNEDV President and CEO Deborah Vagins at the VOCA Fix bill signing.
+President Biden and NNEDV President & CEO Deborah Vagins at the VOCA Fix bill signing.

-Today, I was honored to attend the VOCA Fix bill signing ceremony, along with NNEDV’s Policy Director Monica McLaughlin, our Senior Policy Counsel Melina Milazzo, members of the national VOCA stakeholder coalition, and Members of Congress and their dedicated staff.
+Today, I was honored to attend the Victims of Crime Act (VOCA) Fix bill signing ceremony, along with NNEDV’s Public Policy Director Monica McLaughlin, NNEDV’s Senior Policy Counsel Melina Milazzo, members of the national VOCA stakeholder coalition, and Members of Congress and their dedicated staff.
 You can watch a recording of the bill signing on the White House’s Facebook page.

 The VOCA Fix saves and rebuilds a vital federal funding source.
 It will make a world of difference for more than 6,000 local domestic violence shelters, rape crisis centers, legal services programs, and child abuse treatment programs in every state and territory, which were struggling to meet the growing demand for services in the wake of recent years of drastic cuts in VOCA grants.